lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_009_union_types/README.md

   and verify that all tests pass

 - Let's take a step back to see what we achieved:
-  - We have removed a lot boilerplate code which improves code reablility tremendously.
+  - We have removed a lot boilerplate code which improves code readability tremendously.
   - We have solved the issue of widening some of the actor's protocol in the previous exercise for pure technical reasons.